laravel/docs/eloquent.md

     class User extends Model
     {
         /**
-         * The "booted" method of the model.
+         * The "boot" method of the model.
          *
          * @return void
          */
-        protected static function booted()
+        protected static function boot()
         {
             static::addGlobalScope(new AncientScope);
         }